caleb531/dotfiles/README.md

 ### Install GNU `ls`

-My `.bash_profile` uses the GNU flavor of `ls`, which supports colorizing `ls` output in a manner consistent with `grep` and `tree`.
+My `bash_profile` uses the GNU flavor of `ls`, which supports colorizing `ls` output in a manner consistent with `grep` and `tree`.
 Installing it requires installing the `coreutils` package via Homebrew:

 ```
 brew install coreutils
 ``

 Also note that `/usr/local/opt/coreutils/libexec/gnubin` needs to exist on your PATH (before `/bin`, of course).
-Fortunately, my `.bash_profile` already does so for your convenience.
+Fortunately, my `bash_profile` already does so for your convenience.